IndieWebCamp Online 2019

 - IndieWeb chat - there are a variety of methods/ways to access the various chat channels on the wiki.

 - Audio/Video - all sessions will be held using audio/video conferencing with an audio-only mode for those that don't want to participate in video.
-Exact technology is still being decided.
+Sessions will be held on Google Hangouts with livestreaming on YouTube for those who don't want to be recorded.

 |Day 1: Learn, Share, Discuss!||Day 2: Create, Hack, Demo!|